Skip to main content

 Dear [REPORTER’s NAME]:

-Today’s senior centers are a vibrant, action-packed combination of [DESCRIBE 3 MAIN PROGRAMS, FOR EXAMPLE: local fitness center, job and volunteering headquarters, transportation hub, and tasty dining locale OR DESCRIBE 3 CURRENT PROGRAMS FOR EXAMPLE: a virtual connection to online fitness, fun activities, support groups and friends].
+Today’s senior centers are a vibrant, action-packed combination of [DESCRIBE 3 MAIN PROGRAMS, FOR EXAMPLE: local fitness center, job and volunteering headquarters, transportation hub, and tasty dining locale OR DESCRIBE 3 CURRENT PROGRAMS FOR EXAMPLE: a connection to fitness, fun activities, support groups and friends].
 During National Senior Center Month, [NAME OF CENTER] is celebrating how senior centers are places of powerful connections.

 Join us on [DATE OF EVENT], for [NAME OF EVENT OR VIRTUAL LINK] to experience what a senior center means for today’s older adult, and how the center is a community nexus where older adults find friendship, meaning, and purpose.